fleepgeek/django-history-app/README.md

 Managing these types of relationship using a ForeignKey could be more difficult and there would be need for you to manage your inheritance and migrations when new types of objects are added.

 ## Link to the tutorial
+Learn and understand how to build this app.
 [Watch on YouTube](https://www.youtube.com/watch?v=bEEFo75IkYU)

 ## Installation